Transition to war: Emergency legislation

-How these laws would be implemented
+Implementation of emergency legislation

-Since this legislation is pre-drafted, it would be either rushed through Parliament using the Parliament Acts 1911 and 1949 or be done through an Order in Council, which is essentially a royal decree.
+Since this legislation is pre-drafted, it would be either rushed through Parliament or be done through an Order in Council, which is essentially a royal decree.
 The bills themselves would be enacted in three stages.
 The first stage would be a covert review of what to do and what needed to be revised, done only by ministers and civil servants.
 The second stage would be more overt and would include 24-hour manning of government departments, people being briefed of their wartime roles, testing of sirens and other communication systems, cancelling police leave and mobilising the armed forces (including reservists).
 The third and final stage would be the activation of war measures, such as local councils setting up refugee centres and the like.

 The actual bills would effectively be enabling acts allowing for the implementation of the pre-drafted legislation.
 The bills' content was not divulged both on the grounds of national security and because it would be politically controversial for the party in charge at that time to do so considering their draconian nature.

 The first bill, the Special Powers Bill, gave the police extra powers to stop, search and arrest people, restrictions on ships and aircrew, along with compensation.

 The second, The Readiness Bill, covered the requisitioning of private property (including land, buildings, vehicles, ships and aircraft), preventing key workers from leaving their employment, widening the role of the armed forces and fire brigades, reorganising the National Health Service, control of transport, extra police powers, regulation of money supply and currency controls and compensation.

 The General Bill would be the third and final stage of putting Britain on a war footing.
 While building on the other two, it would also provide the legal framework for regional government (national government could fail), including the powers of the regional commissioner.
 Along with this would be the power to take over the BBC (which already exists), control labour, the registration of births, deaths and marriages, the administration of justice (jury trials may be suspended and special courts of justice may be established, for example.
 Also, subversives could be arrested by police and detained without charge or trial) and compensation.

 When these were drafted, it was assumed that both the House of Commons and the House of Lords were sitting at the time of the crisis and become acts within a few hours or days (the bills were not enacted in advance partly due to their being too "fierce" for a peacetime parliament to approve and partly since it was felt that any attempt to enact them anyway would amount to a current parliament determining the affairs of its successors, something that is not possible under the British doctrine of parliamentary sovereignty), though it would be more problematic if Parliament was in recess, as it would take longer to enact the acts.
 The new legislation would have to be publicised and printed within two days.